Amitabh Bachchan hails Mahalaxmi Express rescue operation - OrissaPOST

 It was one of the biggest operations in the state since the floods of July 26, 2005, to rescue an estimated 1,200 passengers stranded on the train surrounded by 3-5 feet water.

-The operation concluded Saturday with all passengers taken to safer places.
+On Saturday, the operation concluded with all passengers taken to safer places.
 No one was injured in the rescue operation.

 Leave a Reply